-If an infant or child develops a fever above 38.5°C following vaccination, paracetamol can be given.
-If a high temperature above 38.5°C persists, contact your doctor or seek medical assistance.
+If an infant or child develops a fever above 38.5 degrees Celsius following the flu vaccination, paracetamol can be given.
+If a high temperature above 38.5 degrees Celsius persists, contact your doctor or seek medical assistance.

 If you are concerned or unsure about any symptoms you or your child are experiencing following the flu vaccination you can: